dappforce/subsocial-docs/docs/faq/Overview.md

 ## I am having trouble figuring out how to use Subsocial.
 What can I do?

-Subsocial is still in its beta phase, and we are working on improving theuser interface and experience.
+Subsocial is still in its beta phase, and we are working on improving the user interface and experience.
 If you have any questions, please reach out to us in our [Telegram](http://t.me/Subsocial) or [Discord](http://discord.gg/w2Rqy2M) chats.

 ## How is inappropriate or illegal content handled on Subsocial?